 PROCEDURES FOR APPLICATION AND SELECTION:

-In addition to the online application submitted to the Graduate School, applicants to the Master of Arts Program must also submit the following materials:
+In addition to the online application submitted to the Graduate School, applicants to the graduate programs must also submit the following materials:

 - A letter of application

 - Official transcripts of undergraduate work and of any graduate work already completed

 - Official GRE Scores

 - (3) Letters of recommendation

 The application letter must include: a statement from the student describing his or her academic achievements; skills and work experiences; academic strengths and weaknesses: professional goals; and reasons for pursuing graduate work in Pan-African Studies.
 At least two letters of recommendations must be from professors familiar with the candidate’s academic performance.
 Entering students may use their two admissions application letters of recommendations but will need a third letter which speaks to the student’s potential for success in advanced studies and research in Pan-African Studies.
 Continuing students must have at least one, and preferably more than one, letter(s) of recommendation from a faculty member at U of L certifying that the applicant is making reasonable progress toward the degree.